Early life of Isaac Newton: Academic career

 During the years 1666 to 1669 Newton's studies were very diverse.
 He bought prisms and lenses on two or three occasions, and also chemicals and a furnace, apparently for chemical experiments; but he also employed part of his time on the theory of fluxions and other branches of pure mathematics.
 He wrote a paper, De Analysi per Aequationes Numero Terminorum Infinitas, which he put, probably in June 1669, into the hands of Isaac Barrow (then Lucasian Professor of Mathematics), at the same time permitting him to communicate its contents to their common friend John Collins (1624–1683), a mathematician of no mean order.
 Barrow did so on 31 July 1669, but kept the name of the author a secret, and merely told Collins that he was a friend staying at Cambridge, who had a powerful genius for such matters.
 In a subsequent letter on 20 August, Barrow expressed his pleasure at hearing the favourable opinion which Collins had formed of the paper, and added, "the name of the author is Newton, a fellow of our college, and a young man, who is only in his second year since he took the degree of Master of Arts, and who, with an unparalleled genius (examine quo est acumen), has made very great progress in this branch of mathematics".
 Shortly afterward, Barrow resigned his chair and was instrumental in securing Newton's election as his successor.

-Newton was elected Lucasian professor on 29 October 1670.
+Newton was appointed Lucasian professor on 29 October 1669.
 It was his duty as professor to lecture at least once a week in term time on some portion of geometry, arithmetic, astronomy, geography, optics, statics, or some other mathematical subject, and also for two hours in the week to allow an audience to any student who might come to consult with the professor on any difficulties he had encountered.
 The subject which Newton chose for his lectures was optics.
 These lectures did little to expand his reputation, as they were remarkably sparsely attended; frequently leaving Newton to lecture at the walls of the classroom.
 An account of their content was presented to the Royal Society in the spring of 1672.

 During the year 1684, Edmund Halley visited the home of Newton.
 While on his visit, Halley noted the remarkable development Newton had conducted regarding the path of objects in space such as stars and planets.
 Newton was convinced to step forward and introduce his findings to the general public which soon became publicized.
 The publication, "Mathematical Principles of Natural Philosophy" introduced the three laws that Newton became famous for: law of inertia, summation of forces equals mass multiplied by acceleration and every action has an equal and opposite reaction.